colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **CDC:** Change Data Capture — A technique for identifying and capturing changes made to data in a database, enabling real-time data synchronization and eliminating batch processing delays.

 - **CDO:** Chief Data Officer — Executive responsible for enterprise data strategy, governance, and data-driven value creation.

+- **CEO:** Chief Executive Officer — The highest-ranking executive in an organization, responsible for overall strategic direction and operations.

 - **CFO:** Chief Financial Officer — Executive responsible for financial planning, risk management, and financial reporting.